topo-gps/topo-gps-manual/en/extensions/height_extension.rst

 Coverage
 ~~~~~~~~
-The height extension is a paid extension and currently only available for The Netherlands, Belgium, Luxembourg and western and southern part of Germany.
+The height extension is a paid extension and currently only available for Germany, England, Wales, France, Switzerland, Austria, The Netherlands, Belgium, and Luxembourg.
 In the future we will add more regions.
 If you purchase the height extension now, you will also get access to the regions that will be added in the future.

 .. _ss-height-extension-purchase: